 What Does Creamed Corn Go Well With?

-From chicken pot pie to meatloaf, fresh creamed corn goes well with a lot of things.
+From chicken pot pie to turkey at Thanksgiving to meatloaf, fresh creamed corn goes well with a lot of things.
 Seriously, what doesn’t it go with?
-Here’s my top picks for a fine pairing:
+Here are my top picks for a fine pairing:

 - Chicken (see these great BBQ marinades!)